A version of this story was originally published on July 31, 2018.

 At the time, Pivetta was the Nationals' No. 12 prospect, and he only had a 5.33 ERA in his first two seasons with the Phillies, but thanks in part to a strong curveball and excellent strikeout numbers, he's become one of 2019's most popular breakout picks.

 Dec.
 11, 2014: Eugenio Suarez from Tigers to Reds for Alfredo Simon

 Detroit made two big trades on the first day of the 2014 Winter Meetings, picking up Yoenis Cespedes for Rick Porcello and veteran starter Simon from the Reds.
 This was a problem on two fronts, because the pair of deals weakened the Tigers' rotation -- Simon had a 5.05 ERA in his lone year with Detroit -- and cost them Suarez, at the time considered a light-hitting shortstop.
 (Cespedes was at least dealt for Michael Fulmer several months later.)

-That's because Suarez hit .242/.316/.336 as a Detroit rookie in 2014, and he has a .417 career slugging percentage in the Minors.
+That's because Suarez hit .242/.316/.336 as a Detroit rookie in 2014, and he had a .417 career slugging percentage in the Minors.
 Of course, that's no longer the case.
-Suarez has blossomed into a slugger -- since '16, he's out-slugged Kyle Seager and Evan Longoria -- and after signing a seven-year deal this spring, he's become a building block of the Reds' future.
+Suarez has blossomed into a slugger -- since '16, he's out-slugged Anthony Rizzo and Edwin Encarnacion -- and after signing a seven-year deal last spring, he's become a building block of the Reds' future.